LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 ### PLUGIN

-The project uses the `protobuf-maven-plugin` plugin to generate Java code from the `.proto` file instead the protoc compiler.
+The microservice uses the `protobuf-maven-plugin` plugin to generate Java code from the `.proto` file instead the protoc compiler.
 Here is the configuration of the plugin in the `pom.xml` file:

 ```pom.xml
 <plugin>